varocarbas/FlexibleParser/1_units/README.md

 ###Unit String Parsing Format

-The unit string parsing part is quite flexible, but the following rules have to be respected:
+The unit string parsing part is quite flexible, but there are some basic rules.
 - When number and unit are included in the same string, a separating blank space is always required.
 - String multi-part units are expected to be exclusively formed by units, multiplication/division signs and exponents.
 - Only one division sign is expected.
 The parser understands that all what lies before/after it is the numerator/denominator.